Nantawat6510545543/Typistol/README.md

 **Tutorial** : Explains how to play across the screen in text.
 Click on the screen to go to the next tip.

 **Main game** :The game, every action of the player must go through the console only.
 The player has to type the correct word while looking at the game screen.
 The game ends when the player gets their health down to 0.

+*game system*

+- Attack: Type the word correctly.
+Enemies take damage based on the character's attack and enemy's defense.
+- Misspelled: Player takes damage depending on the difficulty of the stage.
+- Experience: Earned by defeating enemies.
+- Leveling: When the experience limit is reached, players will increase their level and various stats.
+- Equipment: Has a chance to be obtained by defeating enemies.
+The more difficult, the higher the chance.When received, it increases one of the player's stats.
+- Item: Has a chance to be obtained by defeating enemies.
+The more difficult, the higher the chance.
+When obtained can type L,M or S to use it to restore some health.

 **Leaderboard** : Show the leaderboard.